TriplyDB/Documentation/docs/triplydb-js/index.md

   <dd>Argument `<code>graphNames</code>` optionally is an array of graph names.
 These names can be one of three types: 'string', instances of a 'Graph' class, or instances of 'NamedNodes'.
 Note that either graphNames or graphMap can be given as optional argument and not both.</dd>
   <dt>overwrite</dt>
   <dd>Accepts a Boolean value.
 An optional property that determines whether existing graph names in this dataset are allowed to be silently overwritten.
 If this argument is not specified, then `false` is used as the default value.</dd>
+  <dt>mergeGraphs</dt>
+  <dd>Accepts a Boolean value.
+An optional property that determines whether existing graph in this dataset are merged with the uploaded graphs.
+If this argument is not specified, then `false` is used as the default value.</dd>
 </dl>

 ### Examples